 We may use the personal information you provide us to help us improve the service we provide, including childcare, to encourage and supervise educational play, to advertise our services, to maintain our accounts and records, and to support and manage our staff.

-All your personal Information shall be held and used in accordance with the new General Data Protection Regulation (known as “GDPR”) which comes into effect on the 25 May 2018.
+All your personal Information shall be held and used in accordance with the new General Data Protection Regulation (known as “GDPR”) which came into effect on the 25 May 2018.
 If you want to know what information we collect and hold about you* and/or your child/children (* as the person holding ‘parental responsibility’ and thereby giving consent for us to process your child’s data), or to exercise any of your rights (as set out below), please write to us at the below address, or via email at email@example.com:

 Kids Works (Soccer School) Ltd